nemediano/nemediano.github.io/resume.md

 I took the "Simulation and Decision Analysis" path, which was about studying [Operations Research](https://en.wikipedia.org/wiki/Operations_research){:target="_blank" rel="noreferrer noopener"}.
 Nowadays you could almost call it Data Science (but I just don’t like that term).

 I decided to get my degree by doing a thesis.
-My thesis supervisor was [Dr. Maria del Carmen Villar Patino](https://cadit.anahuac.mx/n/claustro/dra-maria-del-carmen-villar-patino){:target="_blank" rel="noreferrer noopener"} and I did a thesis about Physically Based Simulation and Computer Graphics.
+My thesis supervisor was [Dr. María del Carmen Villar Patiño](https://cadit.anahuac.mx/n/claustro/dra-maria-del-carmen-villar-patino){:target="_blank" rel="noreferrer noopener"} and I did a thesis about Physically Based Simulation and Computer Graphics.

 ## Experience in the industry